Things I figured out the hard way.

 Read → -

 Three ways to wire form submissions to external tools.
 Each has a sweet spot.
-Picking the wrong one costs you money or maintenance time.
-Here's the rule.
+Picking the wrong one costs money or maintenance time.

 Read → -